-Menorca, the most northern of the Balearic Islands, is less popular and also very different from the better known islands Mallorca and Ibiza.
+Menorca, the most northern of the Balearic Islands, is less popular and also very different from the better-known islands Mallorca and Ibiza.
 Menorca is still relatively untouched and loved by many for its tranquility and charm.
 Mahón is a great starting point for a sailing trip here.
-Mahón has a very impressive harbour – 5km long and 900m wide – and the views from its entrance are fantastic.
+Mahón has a very impressive harbor – 5km long and 900m wide – and the views from its entrance are fantastic.

 Sail up to Cala Grao, a bay in the north of Menorca.
 Here you can visit the nature park Albufera, where you can wander through olive groves, go hiking along the cliffs or admire the huge variety of bird species.

-Even further north on the island lies the beautiful bay of Fornells, where the surrounding nature is still completely unspoilt.
+Even further north on the island lies the beautiful bay of Fornells, where the surrounding nature is still completely unspoiled.
 Fornells itself a small, picturesque village that offers many great walks along the coast.
 Fornells is a fishing village and the seafood on offer here is truly spectacular.
 Don’t miss out on the local dish Caldareta de Langosta, a seafood casserole prepared with fresh lobster.
-If you love lobster, a trip to Fornells is an absolute must.
+If you love a blog, a trip to Fornells is an absolute must.

 Ibiza is known for its nightlife, but it’s a beautiful island in its own right.
 Between San Antonio and San Vicente, in the northwest of the island, the coast is lined with almond, olive and fig trees, small woods and green valleys.
 Large and small bays with stunning white sandy beaches and turquoise waters invite you to relax in the sun.